Do Skunks Eat Bees?

 - Eggs and Reptiles: Bird eggs, frogs, and lizards.

-- Carrion: Dead animals left by other predators.
+- Carrion: Dead animals scavenged for easy meals.

 How Skunks Raid Beehives